zammad/zammad-org/src/en/documentation/introduction.md

     link: /en/reference/glossary
 ---

-# Welcome to the Zammad Documentation
+# Welcome to the Zammad documentation

 This documentation serves as your comprehensive guide to getting the most out of your ticketing and helpdesk software.
 Here, you'll find in-depth tutorials, user manuals and guides on how to effectively manage customer support requests,